Ledmington/ledmington.github.io/_posts/2022-05-13-summer-school.md

 What is the cost of all this?
 As of today, 13th May 2022, a single NVIDIA Tesla V100 SXM2 16GB ranges from 6700€ to 8000€.
 So, to calculate a lower bound we do 6700€ * 96 GPUs = 643'200€.
 Half a million euros just for GPUs.
 I love it!

-About the CPUs, it seems (unfortunately, the website isn't that clear about processors) that they have 168 Dell PowerEdge C6320 each one equipped with 28 cores and 128 GB of RAM.
+About the CPUs, it seems (unfortunately, the website isn't that clear about processors) that the IRIS cluster has 168 Dell PowerEdge C6320 each one equipped with 28 cores and 128 GB of RAM.

 It will be a pleasure to run programs on such a monster.